davkk/masters-thesis/typst/main.typ

 == Framework — O2 and O2Physics

-The major upgrade during Long Shutdown 2, introduced a new computing system called *Online-Offline (O2)*.
+The major upgrade during Long Shutdown 2, introduced a new computing system called *Online-Offline (O2)* @o2-technical-design-report.
 This system replaces the previous data processing model with a more efficient approach that minimizes data volume through online track reconstruction.
 To support this, ALICE deployed two specialized computing farms: the First Level Processor (FLP) farm in Counting Room 1 (CR1) and the Event Processing Node (EPN) farm in Counting Room 0 (CR0).
-The FLP farm first reduces raw detector data from 3.5 TB/s to 900 GB/s by performing initial data suppression before sending it via Infiniband to the EPN farm.
-There, the first reconstruction pass further reduces the data to 130 GB/s, which then gets written to permanent storage @alice-o2.
+The FLP farm first reduces raw detector data from 1.1 TB/s to 900 GB/s by performing initial data suppression before sending it via Infiniband to the EPN farm.
+There, the first reconstruction pass further reduces the data to 90 GB/s, which then gets written to permanent storage.

-The O2 framework introduces an entirely new software ecosystem, designed from scratch to support this architecture, by handling detector readout, data quality control, and operational services. *O2Physics* on the other hand acts as the complementary part to O2 for the LHC data analysis.
+The O2 framework @o2-framework introduces an entirely new software ecosystem, designed from scratch to support this architecture, by handling detector readout, data quality control, and operational services. *O2Physics* on the other hand acts as the complementary part to O2 for the LHC data analysis.
 It provides a way to define and run analysis tasks, which then get executed in parallel on the cluster.
-Designed to be flexible and extendable, the framework allows physicists to add their own analyses and modify existing ones.
+Designed with flexibility and extendibility in mind, the framework allows physicists to add their own analyses and modify existing ones.

+Our group at Warsaw University of Technology develops a part of the analysis framework, through *FemtoUniverse* package, located in PWGCF directory @femtouniverse.

-Illustrated in Figure \ref{fig:o2-flow}, the flow of data processing in O2Physics starts with a specialized task called a producer.
-It parses the data into tables with a well-defined structure named *FemtoDerived*.
+Illustrated in @fig:o2-flow, the flow of data processing in FemtoUniverse starts with a specialized task called a producer.
+It parses the data into tables with a well-defined structure named *FemtoDerived*, used widely by the FemtoUniverse, as well as FemtoDream packages.
 After preprocessing, the analysis tasks run against the tables, generating visualizations in form of histograms and other plot types.

 #figure(image("img/o2-flow.png", width: 90%), caption: [
   The data flow in O2Physics.